 The book discusses feats of astounding nature such as in Wim Hof's work, but also, and more importantly, how to become a coherent, fully conscious being, fully aware and deliberately choosing to live and therefore reflect, the age-old values of caring and kindness, empathy and understanding, peace, harmony, wisdom and genuine love, not the sanitised and pre-packaged variety so commonly touted for purposes of selling items.
 Nor the sanctimonious variety of love often espoused by various pious folk.

-Gone are the days of listening dutifully and devoutly to the speaker.
-Being swept up in their story.
+The days of listening wide-eyed to the gifted speaker are on the way out.
+Being swept up in the cunning story they weave.
 We all have to sober up and assume responsibility for finding ourselves in a body, in these times, with a mind, with the capability of exerting intention.
 Change our beliefs if needed, and above all else, taking up the reins of the captaincy of our destiny, mastery of our own heart and soul.

 Paul Carlos is the author of A Path through the Darkness - The book will be published shortly to Amazon and other leading outlets.
-Both paperback audiobook versions will also be published.
+Both paperback and audiobook versions will also be available.

-Sacred Spiral Spiritual Coaching is available to selected online clients via zoom and other platforms.
+Sacred Spiral Spiritual Coaching is offerd to selected personal and online clients via zoom and other platforms.
 Introductory and in-depth courses are also being developed.

 Contact Paul Carlos or you can stay in touch with our online material via the buttons below.
 Future updates to these posts will include direct widgets to the bookstores and course service providers.